 Also by Will Hayes

 The news on the Apache Struts 2 vulnerability is a few weeks old now, and a patch has been released to fix this issue.
 However, we have seen other vulnerabilities linger long after solutions became available and the Struts vulnerability presents particular challenges that make it difficult to address quickly.

 Apache Struts is a framework for developing web applications.
 Versions 2.3.5 through 2.3.31 and 2.5 through 2.5.10 have a bug that allows remote code execution on any server that is running a web application developed with these code versions.
-Specifically, the Jakarta multipart parser mishandles Content-Type headers, allowing an attacker to deploy OGNL to execute commands remotely, as detailed in this post from Qualys.
+Specifically, the Jakarta multipart parser mishandles Content-Type headers, allowing a cyber attacker to deploy OGNL to execute commands remotely, as detailed in this post from Qualys.